pepopo978/Cursive/README.md

 - `allowooc` : "Allow out of combat targets to be multicursed.
 Would only consider using this solo to avoid potentially griefing raids/dungeons by pulling unintended mobs.",
 - `ignoretarget` : "Ignore the current target when choosing target for multicurse.
 Does not affect 'curse' command.",
+- `playeronly` : "Only choose players and ignore npcs when choosing target for multicurse.
+Does not affect 'curse' command.",
 - `minhp=<number>` : "Minimum HP for a target to be considered.",
 - `refreshtime=<number>` : "Time threshold at which to allow refreshing a curse.
 Default is 0 seconds.",
 - `name=<str>` : "Filter targets by name.
 Can be a partial match.
 If no match is found, the command will do nothing.",